IEA Bioenergy Task 44: Flexible Bioenergy and System Integration (Working Period 2022 - 2024)

 Short Description

 The ongoing and rapid expansion of wind and photovoltaic power generation is an undisputed principle of the energy transition.
 However, wind and solar power are fluctuating energy sources.
 To solve the dynamic puzzle between supply and consumption in a sustainable way, a flexibilization of our energy system is urgently needed.
-In addition to storage technologies and demand management, the bio-economy provides numerous other flexibilization options, for short-term to seasonal flexibility, for the power sector but also for heat supply and the provision of bio-based materials.
+In addition to storage technologies and demand management, the bio-economy provides numerous other flexibilization options, for short-term to seasonal.

-The Task 44 contributes to the development and analysis of bioenergy solutions that can provide flexible resources for a low-carbon energy system.
-The objective is to improve understanding of the types, quality and status of flexible bioenergy and its future role, and identification of barriers and future development needs in the context of the entire energy system (power, heat and transport).
-This can be seen through three high level objectives:
+Task 44 supports the development of flexible bioenergy solutions for a low-carbon energy system.
+The aim is to improve the understanding of the possibilities and their potential as well as the status of flexible bioenergy and to identify obstacles and future development needs in the context of the entire energy system (electricity, heat and transport).
+This is pursued through three main objectives:

 2. To identify system requirements for flexible bioenergy concepts